-It’s widely known that nurses in every area of medical care face unique and extraordinary professional and personal challenges, many of which are due entirely to the nature of their field.
-These challenges can be especially pervasive in the area of addiction care, where nurses are required to interact with populations at their most compromised, emotionally vulnerable, and frankly, at their least stable.
-As Nurses Week rolls on, Recovery Unplugged wants to recognize the daily and long-term issues that addiction care nurses face while treating patients, and thank them for their extraordinary commitment and performance.
+Nurses in every area of medical care face unique and extraordinary professional and personal challenges, many of which are due entirely to the nature of their field of specialization.
+These challenges can be especially pervasive in the area of addiction care, where nurses are required to interact with populations at their most compromised and emotionally vulnerable at the height of addiction.
+As Nurses Month rolls on, Recovery Unplugged wants to discuss the daily and long-term issues that addiction care nurses face while treating clients, and thank them for their extraordinary commitment and performance.

 The Need for Quality Nurses in Addiction Care